enaix/ml2b/README.md

 ## Python

-You may run `test_submission.sh` to automatically download and run the dataset
+You may run `test_submission.sh` to automatically download and run the dataset.
+Note: this script will REMOVE `./python/submission/` directory

 ### Setup